Welcome to Fit for Biodiversity

 Justus Liebig University Giessen (JLU) contributes its scientific expertise in the field of agricultural sciences and biodiversity to the project.
 It supports the development and evaluation of biodiversity-promoting measures on farms and contributes to the scientific foundation of practical approaches in the food value chain.

-Funded by the European Union.
+This project has received funding from the European Union’s LIFE programme under grant agreement No. 101148484.
 However, the views and opinions expressed are solely those of the authors and do not necessarily reflect those of the European Union or CINEA.
 Neither the European Union nor the granting authority can be held responsible.